Frequently Asked Questions

 - Please ensure you have a valid Campus-Wide Login (CWL).
 Connect is used extensively in MECH 2 and you will need your CWL to access Connect.
 For further information about setting up your CWL, please see the CWL Site.

-MECH 2 is currently scheduled to start at 9:00 am on Monday, August 31, 2015, one week before most UBC classes start.
-Please refer to the timetables below for the most recent information:
+MECH 2 is currently scheduled to start at 9:00 am on Monday, August 28, 2017, one week before most UBC classes start.
+You will be given a timetable on Connect and further information in early August.

 Yes!
 We will hit the ground running.
 MECH 2 instruction begins on the first day and you will also receive important information about MECH 2 as well as what you will be doing in your MECH 220 project.
 There will also be a Review Quiz (see below) that afternoon.
 Finally, the first day will be a chance to meet your classmates as well as the MECH 2 team of instructors and TAs.